A Framework for Handling and Exploiting Symmetry in Benders Decomposition: Numerical Results

 Extended formulations are implemented by adding the auxiliary~$\zeta$-variables to the initial Benders master problem.
 The separation of cuts then follows the same framework as for the cut pool, but cuts are added in terms of the~$\zeta$-variables.
 For both the cut pool and extended formulation, we only separate integer solutions to avoid too many calls of the separation oracles.

-\emph{Settings} We compare the performance of a plain BD not exploiting symmetry information (setting \setting{plain}) with BD making use of symmetric cut pools (\setting{pool}) and extended formulations.
+\emph{Settings} We compare the performance of a default implementation of LBBD, not exploiting symmetry information (setting \setting{plain}) with LBBD making use of symmetric cut pools (\setting{pool}) and extended formulations.
 For extended formulations, we investigate the effect of adding Benders cuts as constraints to the problem (\setting{EFcons}) or as rows to the LP relaxation (\setting{EFrow}).
 Constraints remain in the problem, whereas rows can be removed again.
 Using rows, the LP relaxation has potentially less constraints and a weaker bound, but can be solved potentially faster.
 We also investigate the effect of enabling/disabling \scip's built-in default symmetry handling methods.